-On adoption of FRS 102, the College followed the transitional provision to retain the book value of land and buildings, which were valued on incorporation in 1993, but not to adopt a policy of revaluations of these properties in the future.
+On adoption of FRS 102, the College followed the transitional provision to retain the book value buildings, which were valued on incorporation in 1993, but not to adopt a policy of revaluations of these properties in the future.
+The College also revalued land as part of the transitional arrangements as at 1 August 2014, but not to adopt a policy of revaluations of the land in the future.